 There are 3 common shoulder conditions for which a client presents to physiotherapy which have a biomechanical - motor control basis for both the aetiology and continuation of dysfunction.
 These include

-- 'encarcerated long head of biceps' whereby the biceps tendon slips out of it's intertubecular groove and becomes entrapped between the joint surfaces
+- 'incarcerated long head of biceps' whereby the biceps tendon slips out of it's inter-tubecular groove and becomes entrapped between the joint surfaces

 - subabacromial impingement as a result of bursal thickening, posterior inferior capsule tightness causing superior movement of the humeral head on the glenoid during over shoulder height activities, frequently accompanied by weakness of the external rotators, as well as scapula abduction and downward rotation

-- multi and uni- directional instability frequently accompanied by weakness in the subscapularis and increased strength or tightness in the external rotators in for example anterior instability
+- multi and uni- directional instability frequently accompanied by weakness in the subscapularis and increased strength or tightness in the external rotators (infraspinatus and teres minor) in for example anterior instability

-These altered biomechnical conditions are a result of misuse, disuse, abuse whose damage causes a reciprocating viscious cycle of muscle-tendon atrophy, degenerative changes, and immune-metabolic dysfunction.
+These altered biomechanical conditions are a result of misuse, disuse, abuse whose damage causes a reciprocating vicious cycle of muscle-tendon atrophy, degenerative changes, and immune-metabolic dysfunction.
 At Back in Business Physiotherapy we use a combination of 'hands-on' therapy, exercise and nutritional supplementation to optimise the rehabilitative process.

 Immunological factors as a result of disuse